marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-to-request-or-suppress-warnings.rst

   Suppress warnings from casts from a pointer to an integer type of a different size.

+.. option:: -Wpointer-to-int-cast

+  Default option value for :option:`-Wno-pointer-to-int-cast`.

-.. option:: -Winvalid-pch, -Wno-invalid-pch
+.. option:: -Winvalid-pch

   Warn if a precompiled header (see :ref:`precompiled-headers`) is found in the search path but cannot be used.

+.. option:: -Wno-invalid-pch

+  Default option value for :option:`-Winvalid-pch`.

-.. option:: -Wlong-long, -Wno-long-long
+.. option:: -Wlong-long

   Warn if ``long long`` type is used.
 This is enabled by either :option:`-Wpedantic` or :option:`-Wtraditional` in ISO C90 and C++98 modes.
 To inhibit the warning messages, use :option:`-Wno-long-long`.

+.. option:: -Wno-long-long

+  Default option value for :option:`-Wlong-long`.

-.. option:: -Wvariadic-macros, -Wno-variadic-macros
+.. option:: -Wvariadic-macros

   Warn if variadic macros are used in ISO C90 mode, or if the GNU alternate syntax is used in ISO C99 mode.
 This is enabled by either :option:`-Wpedantic` or :option:`-Wtraditional`.
 To inhibit the warning messages, use :option:`-Wno-variadic-macros`.

+.. option:: -Wno-variadic-macros

+  Default option value for :option:`-Wvariadic-macros`.

-.. option:: -Wno-varargs, -Wvarargs
+.. option:: -Wno-varargs

   Do not warn upon questionable usage of the macros used to handle variable arguments like ``va_start``.
 These warnings are enabled by default.

+.. option:: -Wvarargs

+  Default option value for :option:`-Wno-varargs`.

-.. option:: -Wvector-operation-performance, -Wno-vector-operation-performance
+.. option:: -Wvector-operation-performance

   Warn if vector operation is not implemented via SIMD capabilities of the architecture.
 Mainly useful for the performance tuning.